nimajneBG/Pop-up-Library/README.md

 You can customize the conntent of the Popup via the JSON String at `new Popup({...})`

-But if you don't like the look of the popups you can write your one CSS or if you only don't like the colortheme you can go to the `:root` Elemt in the CSS and change the color variables.
+If you don't like the look of the popups, you can write your own CSS, or if you only don't like the color theme, you can go to the `:root` Element in the CSS and change the color variables.
 ```CSS
 /* Colortheme */
 :root {